marcmyers/json-schema/README.md

 ```

 In this example we're simply asking for a new as2 connection, we expect a 201 to be returned, and we're making this request to the /connections endpoint.
-The method should return the resposne as a string and populate our postResp String variable.
+The method should return the response as a string and populate our postResp String variable.

 ### Schema Validation ###